(Title Image: Yes Cymru)

 Simon Bolivar was a nationalist in the romantic sense.
 Karl Marx loathed him.
 He admired America and would probably laugh at Hugo Chavez’s interpretation of “Bolivarianism” (anti-imperialism aside).

 Ireland never became the socialist republic James Connolly envisaged.
-They negotiated a treaty with the UK, endured a civil war, retained the monarchy for a good 15 years and for a long time was effectively a Catholic theocracy under Eamon de Valera.
+They negotiated a treaty with the UK, endured a civil war, retained the monarchy for a significant period of time and for a long time was effectively a Catholic theocracy under Eamon de Valera.
 Its economic policies during the 1980s, 1990s and 2000s would make the Welsh left wince.
-The dominant parties in Irish politics since independence – Fianna Fail and Fine Gael – are both centre-right, one populist, the other German-style Christian Democrats.
-Sinn Fein has done bugger all since the 1920s south of the border.
+The dominant parties in Irish politics since independence – Fianna Fail and Fine Gael – are both centre-right; one populist, the other German-style Christian Democrats.
+Sinn Fein has done bugger all south of the border since the 1920s.

 Cuba was independent – despite long-standing interference by the Americans – long before Fidel and Che, while Batista attained power as a big tent populist who enjoyed support from Communists.
 The collapse of both the Soviet Union and Yugoslavia created more independent states than existed prior to them, none of which are now recognisably socialist or radical.